 ✔ Don’t be afraid to admit you need help

 Pet parents may expect that a doctor will know what needs to be known to make a diagnosis, but that’s not always true.
 It’s better to admit that you need to do some research or consult with a specialist.
 They’ll appreciate the honesty and will feel more confident in the end result.

 Part of the video conference set-up will be keeping records.
 You can write any pieces of information you find important in the patient file on Digitail platform.
 Clients can view their record summary directly in the App or you send it via email.

 ✔ Protocols policies and procedures

-Clinical and service protocols should be adapted to the telehealth environment yet, as much as possible, retain content of non-telehealth protocols.
+Clinical and service protocols should be adapted to the telehealth environment yet, as much as possible, retain the content of non-telehealth protocols.
 Create protocols that are as close as possible to non-telehealth protocols.
 Follow standard, recognizable protocols that will lead to consistent clinical results.